DeveloperRahnuma/top-images-of-the-week-from-the-Imgur-gallery/README.md

 I used hilt for DI and according to rule view model instance get in activity with this
-viewModel: MainViewModel? by viewmodel() but its not working that is a issue with hilt used version thats why i have to make the instance of view model in below way
+viewModel: MainViewModel? by viewmodel() but its not working that is a issue with hilt used version that's why i have to make the instance of view model in below way

     viewModel = ViewModelProvider(this)[MainViewModel::class.java]

+for some result total number of image show null that's because api have that result